stef4nutz/sharoskyy/README.md

 ### howdy webtraveler! 👋
-💀 I don't look to work with anyone.
-The recent project died.
+💀 I don't look to work with anyone on projects.
+Full time Freelancing

 ### 🤵 About Me
 - 🤔 I use ```.html```, ```.css```, ``` .js```, ```.jsx```